-- Reading the DNP Student Handbook; reviewing the UTHSC CenterScope and University Bulletin (CON Catalog); and knowing, understanding, and acting within DNP Program regulations, policies and procedures. - Completing all academic and clinical obligations both in the DNP Program and the University of Tennessee Health Science Center. - Communicating any course issues with the Faculty member teaching the course or academic issues with their Faculty Advisor and/or Concentration Coordinator. - Maintaining personal physical and emotional health and notifying the DNP specific Concentration Coordinator if you are under the care of a healthcare provider for any serious or chronic illness. - Respecting and guarding the confidentiality of all client/patient information including, but not limited to, the electronic database used for documenting clinical assignments for CON clinical experiences. - Maintaining professional demeanor and conduct at all times. - Maintaining communication with the DNP Clinical Coordinator and Concentration Coordinator regarding current licensure, certifications, address, e-mail address and telephone number. - Fulfilling financial obligations (i.e., payment of tuition, repayment of loans, etc.)
+Reading the DNP and Post-Graduate APRN Certificate Student Handbook; reviewing the UTHSC CenterScope and University Bulletin (CON Catalog); and knowing, understanding, and acting within DNPand Certificate programs regulations, policies and procedures.

+- Completing all academic and clinical obligations in the DNP and Post-Graduate APRN Certificate Program and the University of Tennessee Health Science Center. - Communicating any course issues with the Faculty member teaching the course or academic issues with their Faculty Advisor and/or Concentration Coordinator. - Maintaining personal physical and emotional health and notifying the DNP/ Post-Graduate APRN Certificate specific Concentration Coordinator if you are under the care of a healthcare provider for any serious or chronic illness. - Respecting and guarding the confidentiality of all client/patient information including, but not limited to, the electronic database used for documenting clinical assignments for CON clinical experiences. - Maintaining professional demeanor and conduct at all times. - Maintaining communication with the DNP Clinical Coordinator and Concentration Coordinator regarding current licensure, certifications, address, e-mail address, and telephone number. - Fulfilling financial obligations (i.e., payment of tuition, repayment of loans, etc.)